dotexe1337/LFSInstaller/README.md

   <img src="https://github.com/user-attachments/assets/16a41527-b9b9-452a-9356-f7386008b615" alt="Logo Banner">
 </p>

-LFSInstaller is a Linux From Scratch script installation generator that produces a script installation template for you to decide how you want to proceed with the LFS installation.
-LFSInstaller extends from the original implementation of ALFS, jhalfs, by providing options of version selection from older LFS release builds and preference of the installation types, with the addition of ideal executable installation script(s) with minimum requirement of manual interference.
+Linux From Scratch installation script template generator that produces installation script(s) that matches your preference on how you want to install Linux From Scratch automatically.
+LFSInstaller extends from the original implementation of ALFS by version selection of older LFS release builds and preference of the installation types with minimum requirement of manual interference.

 # Getting LFSInstaller
 Clone LFSInstaller repository to a suitable directory.